SECTION 1

 RECOMMENDED GUSSET PLATE CAD MODEL

-4. For the love of Pete, don't ask us for full instructions for this frame concept as we won't provide them as we do for the frame systems that we do sell.
+3. For the love of Pete, don't ask us for full instructions for this frame concept as we won't provide them like we do for the frame systems that we do sell.
 What we are providing here is all free information for a system that we are not making a dime on!
 We will not provide full designs and we will only provide verbal advice from this point forward regarding this expert-level, DIY frame concept.
-If you're not actually an expert-level fabricator, we recommend sticking with the "Option A" frame system that we offer.
+If you're not actually an expert-level fabricator, we recommend sticking with the bolt-together aluminum frame system that we offer.

-5. Take a good solid look at an example barge system that we have designed with this frame concept to see how it all comes together.
+4. Take a good solid look at the example barge system that we have designed with this frame concept to see how it all comes together.
 We have a 3D viewer and the full CAD model available to download for a 12'x32' triple-row barge system at the link below.

 EXAMPLE BARGE CAD MODEL